mrBigFoot/GettingAndCleaningData/README.md

 Note the run_analysis.md provides further support information on top of existing comments in its accompanying R file.

-The _Databook.md_ provides information on how the data names have been modified in accordance with tidy data principles.
+The _CodeBook.md_ provides information on how the data names have been modified in accordance with tidy data principles.
 Backgound information on the dataset and its originating source can be found there too.

 Please see _run_analysis.md_ for information on how the script works